autotest/virt-test/documentation/source/advanced/BuildingTestApplications.rst

 This pattern can be useful if you e.g. would like to add an additonal command to run before `builder.make()`, perhaps to install some extra dependencies.

+Despite its name, remote_build supports local builds as well.
+This support intended for small test applications that need to run both on host and on the guest, and is triggered by setting the `address` parameter to `"localhost"`.
+For any needs to build more complex applications host-side only, use `build_helper` instead.